Sardinen in Olivenpaste à la Christian Lohse – "keine Suppe, aber auch geil" | Maître Philippe & Filles

 Sardines in olive paste à la Christian Lohse - "not a soup, but also awesome"

-Our friend and regular customer Christian Lohse - one of the most interesting chefs in Germany, currently chef de cuisine at Fischers Fritz - has published a wonderful cookbook with Umschau Verlag, which bears the absolutely appropriate title "Lohses Mundwerk" .
-It contains recipes for soups and stews that the master chef came up with himself or that he knows from friends.
-In the middle of this illustrious collection he smuggled a recipe for sardines in olive paste - "not a soup but also awesome".
-Which brings us back to the mouth of the mouth.
+Our friend and regular customer Christian Lohse – one of the most interesting chefs in Germany, currently chef de cuisine at Fischers Fritz – has published a wonderful cookbook with the Umschau Verlag, which has the absolutely fitting title “Lohse’s mouthwork” .
+It contains recipes for soups and stews that the master chef has thought up himself or that he knows from friends.
+In the middle of this illustrious collection he has smuggled a recipe for sardines in olive paste – “not a soup but still great”.
+Which brings us back to Lohse’s mouthwork.

-Basically, it doesn't matter to us whether one or the other reader of the cookbook feels on page 185 as if he had won the "spot the mistake" game.
-Rather, we are very pleased that Monsieur Lohse seems to love the "sardines à la tapenade" from La Belle-Iloise as much as we do.
+We don't really care if one or two readers of the cookbook feel like they've won the game "Find the mistake" on page 185.
+We're much more pleased that Monsieur Lohse seems to love the "sardines à la tapenade" from La Belle-Iloise as much as we do.

-And while the fine gentleman is currently romping about in Antarctica and probably trying to make friends with some penguins, we practice the art of imitation and bring you this little culinary outlier as our current recipe of the week.
+And while the fine gentleman is currently romping around in Antarctica and probably trying to make friends with a few penguins, we are practicing the art of imitation and presenting you this little culinary outlier as our current recipe of the week.

 Ingredients for 2 - 4 people:

-• 2 small tomatoes on the vine or confit tomatoes (we have them in the refrigerated display case)
+• 2 small vine tomatoes or confit tomatoes (available in our refrigerated display case)

 • 1 can of sardines in tapenade